bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am curious about Value Creation and Money.

-Life Experience: **Neurons that fire together wire together.
+**Neurons that fire together wire together.
 We experience life by forming associations.**